 In the past, such tools were either very expensive, proprietary, or both.
-However, with the advent of Wireshark, all that has changed.
+However, with the advent of Wireshark, that has changed.
 Wireshark is available for free, is open source, and is one of the best packet analyzers available today.

-Here are some examples people use Wireshark for:
+Here are some reasons people use Wireshark:

 The following are some of the many features Wireshark provides:

-However, to really appreciate its power, you have to start using it.
+However, to really appreciate its power you have to start using it.

-Figure 1.1, “Wireshark captures packets and allows you to examine their content.” shows Wireshark having captured some packets and waiting for you to examine them.
+Figure 1.1, “Wireshark captures packets and lets you examine their contents.” shows Wireshark having captured some packets and waiting for you to examine them.

-Wireshark can save packets captured in a large number of formats of other capture programs.
+Wireshark can save captured packets in many formats, including those used by other capture programs.
 For a list of output formats see Section 5.3.2, “Output File Formats”.

 Wireshark is an open source software project, and is released under the GNU General Public License (GPL).
 You can freely use Wireshark on any number of computers you like, without worrying about license keys or fees or such.
 In addition, all source code is freely available under the GPL.
 Because of that, it is very easy for people to add new protocols to Wireshark, either as plugins, or built into the source, and they often do!